tonyjurg/Nestle1904GBI/docs/features/versenodefeatures.md

-# Versenode features of NA1904 Text-Fabric
+# Features for verse nodes in NA1904 Text-Fabric Corpus
 ###### [Click here for list of all features](home.md)

 Feature | Type | Short description